Search Results for

 factoryExtensions The manifest of Software Factory Extensions contained in this module.

 dependencies The module dependencies and their minimum versions.
 The Module Builder will ignore any added dependencies or version updates that are higher than what the Module Builder is applying.
-A metadataOnly attribute with a value of true can be added to have the referenced module and its dependencies installed with the Install metadata only option set, dependencies which were already installed without the option set will not have the option changed.
+See Dependency Installation Attributes for optional dependency installation behavior.

 metadata Metadata (e.g. packages and designer settings) that must be included in this module.